 Rock Solid Climbing Prep

 Here are some of my favorite ways to help your brain and feet become more connected.
 Yay, proprioception!
-Once you’ve mastered these moves, you’ll be ready to try some more advanced footwork!
+Once you’ve mastered these moves, you’ll be ready to try some more advanced footwork and rock climbing exercises!

 With each move of your climb, place your toe on the chosen foothold and wag your heel side to side.
 You can, over time, do this drill with more and more weight on that foot.
 The goal is to increase sensation while pivoting on your toe.